xpn/CloudInject/README.md

 The API call hooked is `LogonUserW` which seems to be used by each AD Connector.

+More information can be found in the blog post [https://blog.xpnsec.com/identity-providers-redteamers/](https://blog.xpnsec.com/identity-providers-redteamers/).

 ## Building

-To build, we can use VSCode, or use Mingw32 with:
+To build, we can use Visual Studio, or use Mingw32 with:

 ```
 x86_64-w64-mingw32-g++ Hooker/hooker.cpp -o Hooker/hooker.dll -static -shared